Swimmer's Ear (Otitis Externa)

 Can Swimmer's Ear Be Prevented?

 To avoid injuring an ear, young kids should not clean their ears themselves.
 Also, never put objects into kids' ears, including cotton-tipped swabs.
+Dry ears after they get wet using a hair dryer on the cool setting.

 How Is Swimmer's Ear Treated?